marph91/joplin-plugin-collector/README.md

 # joplin-plugin-collector

-Add information to a movie or series.
+Add information to a movie or series title.

+Prerequisites: [Get a TMDB API key](https://developer.themoviedb.org/docs) and add it in the plugin settings.

 Workflow: